-Although remittances are huge sources of income in the countries included, it is not clear that changes in this directly affected the people interviewed, who came from the poorest elements of society.
-In Somalia two people spoke of how they received support from family living overseas, in the first round of interviews both had said this had stopped, though in later rounds of data collection one acknowledged it had started again18.
+Although remittances are huge sources of income in the countries included, it was not clear that changes in this directly affected the people interviewed, who were amongst the poorest.
+In Somalia two people spoke of how they received support from family living overseas, in the first round of interviews both had said this had stopped, though for one it later started again22.
 A somewhat similar situation existed in the rural areas of Sierra Leone where respondents spoke of receiving help from extended families and relatives living outside the community, working in urban areas or the mines.
-One respondent in Tonkolili highlighted how his "brother used to send money for us but because of Covid-19, he has being laid off from work", another woman from Tonkolili highlighted that "our relatives that stays in the big towns that used to send support from us are no longer sending because they are out of jobs now".
+One respondent in Tonkolili highlighted how his "brother used to send money for us but because of Covid-19, he has being laid off from work", another woman from Tonkolili highlighted that "our relatives that stay in the big towns that used to send support to us are no longer sending because they are out of jobs now".

 Formal support, from government or NGOs, initially took the form of messaging on how to prevent the spread of Covid-19 and the delivery of support to help hand washing.
-In Somalia, some spoke of Concern Worldwide providing water, in Malawi they spoke of how they had received soap (in Lilongwe) and counselling and support (for those included on the Graduation programme) in other areas.
+In Somalia, some spoke of Concern Worldwide providing water and cash transfers, in Malawi they spoke of how they had received soap (in Lilongwe) and counselling and support (for those included on Concern's Graduation programme) in other areas.
 This was subsequently replaced by food distributions - in Sierra Leone respondents identified that this came the national food basket programme.
 In general, this form of support was seen as being welcome, but insufficient.

 More recently, support has been provided in Lilongwe (Malawi) and the urban centres of Bangladesh in the form of cash.
 In Malawi, respondents in Lilongwe had received a payment of MK 36,700 from the government, with one man highlighting the positive impact this had "It seems people are now happy in my community.
 They have looked at the pandemic as an opportunity.
 If you go around the community you will see happy faces, even very small children are so happy".
 In Bangladesh, respondents identified they had received cash assistance from organisations such as the Sajida Foundation, Nari Maitri and SEEP.
-This money has been used for consumption and supporting small businesses19.
+This money has been used for consumption and supporting small businesses23.
 One woman descried how "After talking the last time, we were provided with financial assistance of 3000 tk from the SEEP, so that we can survive and do business by compensating the loss caused by Corona."
 In Sierra Leone, in August, a number of interviewees identified the proposed interventions of the National Commission of Social Action, identifying that this is to be given to help "people to start up business".

 During the interviews, a number of respondents highlighted how they felt that they, as the poorest, were being excluded from assistance packages.
 One person in Bangladesh stated "I don't understand why the government doesn't provide any help in our slum!
 If the government does not give us, can we insist".
 While another woman in Dhaka described how "There is no one in the city to provide support or assistance.
 Nobody asks, even if you starve to death.
 When your corpse will start rotting and smelling then they will realize what has happened.
 I have struggled a lot during Corona".
-In Sierra Leone, respondents identified how nobody had benefitted from the National Commission of Social Action complaining of how "the support has not yet been given to the community people"
+In September, one of the women interviewed highlighted how "in VIP areas, hand washing is being provided on the streets or sidewalks or in certain places ... but there are no such arrangement in poorer areas".